OlliMeeco/meecodocs/guides/connections-and-sharing.md

 ![](../.gitbook/assets/create_share_experian.png)

 At step 23 User 1 generates a DEK.
-This DEK will be used to encrypt the shared card.
+This DEK will be used to encrypt the shared item.
 As we always do with DEKs, we encrypt it the Key Encryption Key \(step24\).
 But we also need to have the key readable by User 2, so at step 25 we encrypt the same KEK by the Public Key of User 2.

 At steps 26 and 27 an encryption space is created in the _**Keystore**_, containing two versions of the same DEK, one only readable by User 1, the other one only readable by User 2.

 In steps 28-29 an encryption space is created in the Vault with the same ID as the encryption space in the Keystore.
 The encryption space in the Vault is linked to the connection record.

-In steps 30-31 User 1 encrypts the card data with the shared DEK and creates a Share record.
+In steps 30-31 User 1 encrypts the item data with the shared DEK and creates a Share record.

 The main results of these steps are as follows: